pragmint/open-practices/capabilities/visibility-of-work-in-the-value-stream.md

 ### Set Work-in-Process Limits

-Establish and enforce work-in-progress (WIP) limits for tasks in the value stream to prevent bottlenecks and to maintain a steady flow.
+While setting work-in-progress (WIP) limits is a DORA capability, it is also a technique that is actionable.
+So, we're including it here as a supporting practice.
+Establishing and enforcing WIP limits for tasks in the value stream prevents bottlenecks and helps to maintain a steady flow.
 By limiting the number of tasks that are actively worked on, teams can achieve greater focus, reduce context switching, and enjoy enhanced flow efficiency, leading to faster and smarter software delivery.

 ### [Code Review Process](/practices/conduct-code-reviews.md)